-Premises-related expenses continuously increased to \$26.9 million in 2021 from \$24.5 million in 2020 and \$21.4 million in 2019.
-In 2021, other selling, general and administrative expenses amounted to \$72.7 million, lower than the previous year at \$76.9 million as the Company recognized higher provisions for doubtful accounts to consider its subscribers that were affected by the pandemic in 2020, and significantly higher than 2019 since the Company has invested in software to streamline its processes in the last 2 years.
-Efforts to implement cost-effective measures for upstream connections and international connectivity contributed to the decrease in leased channel expenses to \$7.7 million from \$19.5 million in 2020.
-Lastly, cost of sales contributed \$92.5 million in core expenses indicating more product offerings provided by the Company to its growing customer base.
+Premises-related expenses slightly decreased to ₱24.5 million in 2022 from ₱26.9 million in 2021 and ₱24.5 million in 2020.
+In 2022, other selling, general and administrative expenses amounted to ₱90.6 million, higher than the previous year at ₱78.4 million as the Company recognized capital gains tax due to sale of property, and significantly higher than 2020 since the Company has invested in software to streamline its processes in the last 2 years.
+Due to the increasing bandwidth requirement of its clients, the Company's upstream connections and international connectivity increased to ₱11.0 million from ₱7.7 in 2021.
+Lastly, cost of sales contributed ₱99.9 million in core expenses indicating more product offerings provided by the Company to its growing customer base.